comwrap/ai_adobe-commerce-hubspot-app-builder/INSTALL.md

 ![alt text](docs/hubspot/hubspot-flow-custom-code.png)

+#### Create new attributes (for B2B only)

+In case you plan to use Companies synchronization, please create new attribute for Hubspot Contact:

+`external_company_id` - Text field.
+It will be used by script to save Adobe Commerce Customer ID there.

 #### Manual Configuration (optional)

 If automated way is not an option for you, you can create them manually.

-On Hubport pls go to Automations -> Workflows -> Create a Workflow from scratch
+On Hubport go to Automations -> Workflows -> Create a Workflow from scratch

 ##### Shipment sync

-For shipment sync pls choose "Order" as main automation object.
+For shipment sync choose "Order" as main automation object.

 Create the following automation:

 ![alt text](docs/hubspot/hubspot-shipment.png)

-Custom script you can find:
+You can find the custom script in:

 ```
 scripts/lib/hubspot/workflow_shipment.js